DanielAmosA/ED-MagicFunds/README.md

 Welcome to the **Full Stack Project** by Daniel Amos! 🚀 This project involves building a **Banking System** for deposit and withdrawal operations, including a seamless front-end and back-end architecture.
 The system interacts with a third-party provider to simulate real-life banking operations.
+🔮💲The services are intended for illustration purposes only and in the future when the site goes live there will be a change to real banking services.

 ## Technologies Used ⚙️